AxelJankowski/click-event-adventure/README.md

 # Click Event Adventure Game

-Adventure fantasy story in Phaser.js using click events.
+Fantasy adventure game in Phaser.js using click events.

 One of CODECADEMY projects.